EnvGen/LabProtocols/Amplicon_dual_index_prep.rst

 MiSeq Amplicon Sequencing Sample Prep with Dual Barcoding
 =========================================================

-This protocol can take up to 400 samples, requiring a total of 40 different primers for each sample.
+This protocol can take up to 400 samples, requiring a total of 40 different primers.
 A higher degree of multiplexing can be attained by adding additional outer primers.
 For target-specific primers, see the primers protocol in this folder.

 **1) Product amplification**